-This site is designed to be read like a book with 17 pages of information.
-I would recommend that you start at the homepage and read to the bottom to get an overview of what I have included on the site.
+This site is designed to be read like a book with18pages of information.
+I would recommend that you start at the home page and read to the bottom of the page to get an overview of what I have included on the site.

-Then bring up the list of pages on my site by clicking on the three horizontal bars at the top left hand corner of the page.
+Then bring up the list of pages on my site by clicking on thefour horizontal barsat the top left hand corner of the page.
 Then click on the page you wish to visit.
-There are a few text links on the site that I would recommend you visit for additional information.

 I believe it is a shame that the wealth of knowledge that senior citizens accumulate over a lifetime goes to the grave with them.
-Therefore, as an 87-year-old senior, I have decided to pass on my knowledge through this website rather than take it to my grave unknown.
+Therefore, as an 89 year old senior, I have decided topass on my knowledge through this website rather than take it to my grave unknown.

 This website is dedicated to my late wife of 57 years, Shirley, and my late wife Mary-Lynne.
 Shirley."May they rest in peace."

 by hobby – I am an inventor and a website builder